Daniel-Tavarez/QRider-Mobile-v2/src/modules/geofence/GEOFENCE_MODULE.md

 # QRider Geofencing Module

-Complete geofencing solution for QRider mobile app with Firebase Firestore integration, offline support, and background tracking.
+Complete geofencing solution for the QRider mobile app backed by the local AsyncStorage-powered data store with offline support and background tracking.

 ## Features

-- **Firebase Integration**: Downloads checkpoints from Firestore
+- **Local Data Store Integration**: Pulls checkpoints and registrations via the shared `dataStore`
 - **Offline-First**: Works without internet connection
 - **Background Tracking**: Detects checkpoint entries/exits even when app is closed
-- **Auto-Sync**: Automatically syncs events when connection is restored
+- **Auto-Sync**: Automatically persists queued events to the data store when connection is restored
-- **Local Storage**: Uses SQLite for event persistence and MMKV for checkpoint caching
+- **Local Persistence**: Uses AsyncStorage for checkpoint caching and pending event storage
 - **React Hook**: Easy integration with `useGeofence` hook

 ## Architecture